Can I Get Workers Comp For Carpal Tunnel Syndrome?

 Having experienced legal advice and representation on your side will give you a better chance of getting the full amount of compensation you deserve.

-Even if your employer is sympathetic to your plight, your employer’s workers comp insurance company may try to deny your claim, stating a pre-existing condition or a hobby outside of work is to blame for your injuries.
+Even if your employer is sympathetic, your employer’s workers comp insurance company may try to deny your claim, stating a pre-existing condition or a hobby outside of work is to blame for your injuries.

-To successfully argue that you deserve to receive workers comp for carpal tunnel, you need to have experienced, knowledgeable representation.
-Hiring a dedicated workers comp attorney will give you the best chance you need to fight claim denials, undervalued claims, and other complications.
+To successfully argue that you deserve to receive workers comp for carpal tunnel, you need experienced, knowledgeable representation.
+Hiring a dedicated workers comp attorney can help you fight claim denials, undervalued claims, and other complications:

 Here in Florida, the deadline for filing a workers comp claim is 30 days from:

 Carpal tunnel syndrome is a common work injury, although it may not feel that way to you.
-In fact, your symptoms are likely a great hindrance to your life—both at work and at home.
+Your symptoms can be a real hindrance to life, both at work and at home.

 In addition to notifying you of your rights, your attorney can assist you with any disputes that may arise with the insurance company.
-At the Law Office of Brian D. Tadros, P.A., we practice workers comp law and only workers comp law and we believe in educating our clients as well as advocating for them.
+At the Law Office of Brian D. Tadros, P.A., we practice workers comp law and only workers comp law, and we believe in educating our clients as well as advocating for them.
+Contact us to schedule a free consultation today.

 Wondering If You Have a